Constraint Guided Model Quantization of Neural Networks: Introduction

 The Bayesian Bits (BB) \citep{VanBaalen2020} introduces the idea of gate variables.
 BB considers quantization that is a power-of-two, which is required in many hardware devices \citep{Nagel2021}.
 The learning of BB uses variational inference by defining a prior that gives a larger penalty to higher bit-widths.
 However, the resulting regularization term is an expectation of a log-likelihood of the stochastic gate variables.
 This is expensive to compute and, therefore, the reparametrization trick \citep{Kingma2013} is used.
 The stochastic gates during training are replaced by deterministic gates during inference.
 Note that this results in possibly different predictions obtained for a single sample when the network is in training mode and when the network is in inference mode.
 Similarly as for DQ, no guarantee can be obtained for a possible computational cost constraint.
 Again, a hyperparameter, related to the regularization term, can be iteratively modified to meet finally the predefined cost constraint.

 BATUDE \citep{Yin2022} aims at determining the Tucker rank of the weights such that the cost constraint is satisfied.
 However, solving this problem exactly is NP-hard \citep{Hillar2013}.
 Therefore, BATUDE considers a relaxation of the original problem, which loses the possible guaranteed satisfaction of the cost constraint.
 This relaxation is obtained by considering the Tucker-2 nuclear norm as a regularization term.
-The resulting constrained optimization problem has as only constraint the cost constraint and is solved by a budget constrained augmented direction Lagrangian, which is a special case of the Douglas-Rachford splitting algorithm \citep{Gabay1976,Eckstein1992}.
+The resulting constrained optimization problem only constraints the cost constraint and is solved by a budget constrained augmented direction Lagrangian, which is a special case of the Douglas-Rachford splitting algorithm \citep{Gabay1976,Eckstein1992}.

 \cite{Verhoef2019} propose to train quantized neural networks iteratively by lowering the bit-widths of the weights gradually.
 This method leads to a single bit-width for all weights and multiple training cycles.
 In particular, multiple choices exist to arrive to a low bit-width network, for example, in order to arrive at a quantized network with 4 bit weights, a quantized network with 16 bit weights can be considered alone or also a quantized network 8 bit weights.
 This leads to the tuning of the considered bit widths.
+A disadvantage of this approach is that larger steps in complexity can lead to a larger drop in performance, which cannot easily be resolved.
+Furthermore, in this work, it is not possible to assign higher bit-widths to some parts of the network such as part of the feature extraction.

 myQASR \citep{Fish2023} uses a small set of unlabelled examples to find the bit-widths of each layer of a neural network.
 The method is build on their observation that a positive correlation exists between the median of activations and the quantization error.
 Therefore, myQASR computes the median and reduces the bit-width of the layer with the smallest absolute value of the median of the activations by 1.
 This process is repeated by considering the layer with the largest bit-widths and until the cost constraint is satisfied.
 After the cost constraint is met, the bit-width are kept fixed and the network is trained for improving the performance.
-This results in a network with at most 2 different bit-widths and does not use the efficient power-of-2 quantization scheme.
+This results in a network with at most 2 different bit-widths.